Allison Moorer: Career

 Moorer released the Buddy Miller-produced Mockingbird in February 2008;[4] an album mainly of covers of songs by female singer/songwriters including her sister, Shelby Lynne.

 In 2009, Moorer performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.[5]
 She appeared in the off-Broadway Rebel Voices, a dramatization of Howard Zinn and Anthony Arnove's Voices of a People's History of the United States in late 2007.
-Also, in 2009, she appeared on the BBC series Transatlantic Sessions, Series 4, Episodes 4 and 5, performing a version of the Irish folk song, "Carrickfergus”.
+Also, in 2009, she appeared on the BBC series Transatlantic Sessions, Series 4, Episodes 4 and 5, performing a version of the Irish folk song, "Carrickfergus".
 She toured with the Jerry Douglas and Ally Bain led Transatlantic Sessions band in early 2011.

-In 2015, Moorer released her ninth album, Down To Believing.
-The album marked a return to collaborating with Kenny Greenberg.
+In 2015, Moorer released her ninth album, Down to Believing, which marked a return to collaborating with Kenny Greenberg.

-On August 18, 2017, Moorer released her tenth album titled Not Dark Yet, in collaboration with her sister.
-Produced by British folk singer Teddy Thompson, it featured covers of songs by Merle Haggard, Bob Dylan, Nirvana and The Killers as well as one original song written by Moorer and Lynne, “Is It Too Much.”
-During an extended interview at the Country Music Hall of Fame, the duo revealed that they are planning a second collaborative album which will instead feature all original material and that they will begin writing together for this new project in 2018.
+In August 2017, Moorer released her tenth album, Not Dark Yet, in collaboration with her sister.
+Produced by British folk singer Teddy Thompson, it featured covers of songs by Merle Haggard, Bob Dylan, Nirvana and The Killers as well as one original song written by Moorer and Lynne, "Is It Too Much."
+During an extended interview at the Country Music Hall of Fame, the duo revealed that they were planning a second collaborative album which would instead feature all original material and that they were to begin writing together for the new project in 2018.

-Moorer co-produced the 2019 Hayes Carll record, What It Is.
+Moorer co-produced the 2019 Hayes Carll record What It Is.
 She and Carll were married on May 12, 2019.
 Moorer's album Blood was to be released October 25, 2019; her book, Blood: A Memoir, was scheduled for publication on October 29, 2019, on Da Capo Press.

+In May 2024, Moorer announced that she had taken a job as a writer-editor at the Country Music Hall of Fame and Museum.

+Personal life

+In 2005, she married country singer-songwriter Steve Earle with whom she had a son, John Henry Earle, in April 2010.
+Their son was diagnosed with autism at 23 months old.
+In March 2014, it was announced that Earle and Moorer had separated.
+Their divorce was finalized in 2015.

+Moorer married musician Hayes Carll on May 12, 2019.